oxideseven/Shadow-of-the-Demon-Lord-SRD-Markdown/Mechanics/Attacks.md

 ## Escape

-You can use this action if you are [[Afflictions#Grab|grabbed]].
+You can use this action if you are [[Afflictions#Grabbed|grabbed]].
 Make a Strength or Agility attack roll against the Strength of the creature that has grabbed you.
 A success removes the grabbed affliction and lets you move up to half your Speed.
 This movement does not trigger free attacks from the creature that had grabbed you.

 Page 52